 I genuinely believe that there is a mental component to conception.

-Yes, there can be underlying or pre-existing conditions that can make getting pregnant difficult, but there is no harm in decluttering any toxic thoughts or beliefs – no matter your current health status – prior to conception.
+Yes, there can be underlying or pre-existing conditions that can make getting pregnant difficult.
+Still, there is no harm in decluttering any toxic thoughts or beliefs – no matter your current health status – before conception.